0ph3/0ph3.github.io/_posts/2024-01-08-HTB-Authority.md

 0ph3@parrot~$ echo '10.10.11.222 authority.htb' >> /etc/hosts
 ```

-The nmap output has a lot of information so we will try to look at each service individually.
+The nmap output has a quite a bit of of information.
-It's a good idea prioritize and plan out enumeration when a target has a long list of ports and services.
+It's a good idea prioritize and plan out our enumeration approach when a target has a long list of ports and services to look at.
-Spending a long time trying to brute force
+Before diving into active directory enumeration on ldap and kerberos, let's look into other common services on the machine to get a more comprehensive information about our attack surface.

 ### DNS (53/TCP)
 Let's try a DNS zone transfer using the domain name found from ldap